Azure/azure-quickstart-templates/101-XSS-Attack-Prevention/README.md

 <a name="config"></a>
 ## Configuration Validation
 * Cross site scripting (XSS) is a common attack vector that injects malicious code into a vulnerable web application.
-A successful cross site scripting attack can have devastating consequences for an online business’s reputation and its relationship with its clients.
-Detection and remediation can be easily done using advanced controls along with Audit and Remediation procedure in Cloudneeti.
+A successful cross site scripting attack can have devastating consequences for an online businessâ€™s reputation and its relationship with its clients.
+Automatic detection and remediation procedure of such vulnerabilities can be easily done using the controls available in Cloudneeti.

 * Cloudneeti is available on the Azure marketplace.
 Try out the free test drive here https://aka.ms/Cloudneeti